Johnny Depp as Paul Kemp, expatriate American journalist

 - Renauld “Spectacular” gold-framed wraparound sport sunglasses with brown bubble lenses

-- Military-style field watch with steel case, round black dial, and tan canvas strap
+- Military-style field watch with silver-toned case, round black dial, and tan canvas strap

 Your humble author was inspired by the elements of this look, and I purchased a muslin trucker jacket from J. Crew last summer, sporting it with striped tees and jeans for a summer road trip last year and a jaunt to Florida.
 While I’m hardly a style icon, I’d like to offer the below linked photos as photographic evidence of how I believe the look can be improved with better fits, even on a budget: